 We have come across plenty of examples of clients not having been aware of the intricacies of the classification system.
 One example was an application protected for ‘charitable services’ under class 36.
 Whilst this would cover charitable activities in the context of collections and fundraising, the client in fact provided temporary charitable accommodation.
 This is proper to class 43, meaning a complete mismatch between the protection granted by the trademark and the reality of what the client was offering.
 This essentially made the trademark useless.

 5. How to draft the specification?

 Finally comes the all-important list/statement of goods and services in relation to which the trademark will be used.
 Again, the drafting and scope of trademark protection must be accurate and will determine to what extent other parties may use similar/identical marks.
 It must also be clear and comprehensive.
 For example, ‘repair services’ would be rejected as being too vague, whereas ‘repair of computer software’ or ‘electric appliance repair’ would be accepted (although note that they would fall into completely different classes, bringing us back around to the point above!).

 Once trademark applications have been submitted, there is no going back in terms of either amending the mark itself or adding any additional goods/services.
 For this reason, it is crucial to get it right from the get-go.
 Here at LawBite we offer very competitive fixed rates to take you from pre-application right through to trademark registration, view our suite of trademark products.
 Avoid getting in a pickle with your trademark application and feel free to get in touch for further details today!

-To speak to the author of this article, Laura Symons, or to begin the trademark application process please do enter an enquiry or call us today on: 020 7148 1066 and speak to a member of our friendly Client Care Team.
+To speak to the author of this article about trademark advice, Laura Symons, or to begin the trademark application process please do enter an enquiry or call us today on: 020 7148 1066 and speak to a member of our friendly Client Care Team.